gdarquie/omer/README.md

 Create a source folder in travl format: a source folder with markdown and an /img folder

-Build the project
+Build the project:

 ```
 bash ./shell/build.sh
 ```

-It creates a dist folder.
+It creates a dist/ folder with resized images and md converted in html.
+It supports .png and .jpg.

-Publish it
+Publish it with surge:

 ```
 surge --domain my-example-domain.surge.sh